Flowchart Tutorial -

 Flowchart Style Mistakes

 • Uneven flowchart symbol sizes: When possible, make all your flowchart symbols the same height and width.
-If that's not feasible, then consider at least making the symbol widths the same and varying the heights.
-(Note: this doesn't apply to Connectors, Off-Page Connectors, and other flowchart symbols that should intentionally be smaller.)
+If that's not feasible, then consider making the symbol widths the same and varying the heights for top-to-bottom flowcharts, and vice-versa for left-to-right flowcharts.
+(Note: this doesn't apply to connector nodes and other flowchart symbols that should intentionally be smaller.)

 • Uneven spacing between flowchart symbols: Try to maintain even spacing both horizontally and vertically between symbols.
 The one exception should be for Decision symbols.
 You should add extra spacing around these to accommodate branch labels.